Tonybleything76/ai_readiness2/replit.md

   - Why the section is important
   - What capabilities are being assessed
 - Full description of all readiness levels with characteristics
-- Visual cards for easy navigation and understanding
+- Multiple CTAs for starting either tier

 ### Assessment Flow
 - Guided step-by-step experience